Student Life

 • T-shirts should not bear inappropriate pictures or writing.

 • Jewelry worn in excessive amounts or non-traditional ways and places is not permitted.
+"Earrings" only in the ears.

 Back to top